Special Interest Groups (SIGs)

 Start by clicking on a category of interest below to see descriptions of what we offer.
 Some SIGs are presently open (O) and some are at maximum capacity with a waiting list to participate (WL).
 Let us know what interests you.
 You will be put in contact with the SIG leader for an open group or placed on a waiting list.
 Often, when we have 4-5 interested members requesting to join a particular closed group in a certain section, e.g., a dining group, we will contact you and assist you in setting up an organizational meeting to get a new group up and running as soon as possible.

-If you are ready to join or if you have any questions, contact Co-SIG Chairs Kathy Sullivan and Risa Granick.
-Please log in to view contact information for Kathy and Risa.
+If you are ready to join or if you have any questions, email Co-SIG Chairs Kathy Sullivan and Risa Granick.

 Note: Special Interest Groups are a TTN member benefit.
 No guests are permitted to attend SIGs.